erzh1906/kubernetes-playbook/README.md

   - Ansible 2.8
   - You need servers with at least 4 CPUs for ETCD nodes
   - All your nodes should have valid FQDNs as defined in inventory file
-  - You need to have valid FQDN for `kube_loadbalancer_fqdn` variable

 **Certificates variables:**